 Are you sick and tired of being in debt?
 Do your debt payments have you feeling like it has its chain of weight around your neck?
 To the point where you can't get out from under it?

 Well, if you were like me 17 years ago, you'd feel like you are a slave to your debt.
-At that point, I had been out of college for a couple of years, and recently married.
-I had the feeling that I could take on more debt, because I was generating more money that I had ever before in my 24 years of life.
+At that point, I had been out of college for a couple of years and recently married.
+I had the feeling that I could take on more debt because I was generating more money than I had ever before in my 24 years of life.
 In a way, I suppose I felt I was entitled to a little luxury with a new car, 15k in student loans, credit card debt from our marriage, and a 100% financed mortgage.

 While talking to one of our groups from church about debt, I had a flurry of these feelings flood back to my memory.
 Basically of how I was slave to my lenders and the future commitments (payments) I'd locked my family into.
 In about 2007/2008 I read, Dave Ramsey's The Total Money Makeover – and that – coupled with watching my dad go through bankruptcy, further drove into me the feeling of being “sick to my stomach with debt“.